agrzymska142/agnieszka142/README.md

 ### Hi there! 👋
 My name is Agnieszka and I'm a Computer Science student at Poznan University of Technology.

-- 🌱 I’m currently learning HTML, CSS and Kotlin
+- 🌱 I’m currently learning ASP.NET Core
 - 📫 How to reach me: agnieszkagrzymska1412@gmail.com

 ---